Our History

 MCC’s original purpose was to serve Christian families by providing an education for their children that was consistent with their faith, beliefs and values.

 The purpose of Mountains Christian College Blackheath continues to be the provision of a biblically based and academically rigorous education to children from Kindergarten through to Year 12.
-It is our intention and prayer that through a rich educational experience, in which Jesus is honoured in all things, and as the Gospel is shared formally and informally, our students will become thoughtful, discerning, loving and committed disciples of Jesus that will understand what it means to serve him as Australian citizens in the 21st century.
+It is our intention and prayer that through a rich educational experience, in which Jesus is honoured in all things, and as the Gospel is shared formally and informally, our students will become thoughtful, discerning, loving and committed disciples of Jesus who will understand what it means to serve him as Australian citizens in the 21st century.

 Site History